Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 The first Israeli strike at around 10:10 a.m. hit the hospital’s fourth floor, which has surgical operating rooms and doctor’s residences, killing at least two people, said Zaher al-Waheidi, head of the records department at the Gaza Health Ministry.

-The second strike on the stairwell killed 17 others, including medical teams, rescuers, journalists and others, al-Waheidi told the AP.
+The second strike on the stairwell killed 18 others, including rescuers and the journalists, al-Waheidi told the AP.
+He said around 80 people were wounded, including many who were in the hospital’s courtyard.

 Journalists often used the external staircase as a location for live TV spots and to pick up an internet signal.